ajorgensen89/api_5/README.md

 To vote, it is best to make a click response from the main page when viewing all blurbs to ensure the counts are correct.
 A blurb context, to improve the code overall for data on the votes and comments count, was attempted but due to skill and errors, it could not be completed at this stage which is a shame.<br>

-User experience could benefit from seeing different fields when it came to up voting, down voting or even loving a particular blurb.
+User experience could benefit from having different fields when it came to votes.
+This could of included up voting, down voting or even loving a particular blurb.
 This would mean greatly developing the votes counted fields or even having a separate aspect within an API model to get these results.<br>

-Users being able to share content is good platform, but they would have a much better experience if that platform could include clips and videos such as movie trailers or an own video.<br>
+Users being able to share content is a good platform, but they would have had a much better experience if that platform could include clips and videos such as movie trailers or an own video.<br>

+A drop down menu for the user to select a category when submitting a blurb should of been implemented.
+This category would of offered a separate selection of fields to choose from for the user to filter out the posts.
+They would have been Spring, Summer, Autumn and Winter.
+This would of given the user at extra individual touch to the blurbs they could post and filter out by.
+For example, they could filter out and look at all the blurbs relating to 'Winter' category.
+Or they could have posted blurbs and selected a category for that blurb to be a 'Spring' time blurb.
+This would have given the user another filtering option then most votes and most followers.<br>

 <br>